linux-system-roles/network/README.md

   source IP address for a route. `table` supports both the numeric table and named table.
-In order to specify the named table, the users have to ensure the named table is properly defined in `/etc/iproute2/rt_tables` or `/etc/iproute2/rt_tables.d/*.conf` .The network role does not create these routing table entries automatically.
+In order to specify the named table, the users have to ensure the named table is properly defined in `/etc/iproute2/rt_tables` or `/etc/iproute2/rt_tables.d/*.conf`.
+The network role does not create these routing table entries automatically.
   You can use the `ansible.builtin.copy` module in your playbook to define the named tables before applying the network role:
   ```yaml